canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

 ## Do I need this?

-When playing DASH contents, parsing its MPD file often become the most expensive operation in terms of performance.
+When playing DASH contents, parsing its MPD file often becomes the most expensive operation in terms of performance.

 This is especially true when the MPD is sufficiently large (for example, we often encounter MPD of several megabytes in size at Canal+) and when it needs to be refreshed